 Falcon Trail and Falcon Spur Trail - 13.2 mile loop

 The Falcon Trail travels through a variety of terrain and natural habitats, offering abundant opportunities to view wildlife and scenic vistas of the Air Force Academy grounds, Rampart Range, and eastern El Paso County.
 A clockwise route is generally considered to be less strenuous for cycling.
 The 0.7mile Falcon Spur Trail begins near the Northgate B-52 display and Youth Camping Area and connects to the main trail south of the cemetery.
 Parking is recommended at the B-52 display, Falcon Stadium north lot, and Chapel Overlook off Academy Drive.
-Port-a-John's, trash cans, and picnic tables are located around the trail, but drinking water is only available in the Community Center area.
+Port-a-John's, trash cans, and picnic tables are located around the trail; drinking water is only available in the Community Center area.

 A hike up the West Monument Creek Trail offers the most gradual climb into the Rampart Range from the Air Force Academy.
 Parking is recommended at a small dirt pull-out on West Monument Creek Road, just east of the gated entrance to the Colorado Springs Utilities (CSU) water treatment facility.
 A short hike on an unpaved road from the parking area leads to West Monument Creek and an intersection with the Falcon Trail.
-Bearing southwest from a kiosk in a grassy meadow, the trail heads uphill to the Academy's boundary and onto the CSU facility.
-Signage along the paved roads direct hikers through the CSU facility and back to a single-track trail on the Pike National Forest.
+Bearing southwest from a kiosk in a grassy meadow, the trail heads uphill to the Academy's boundary and into the CSU facility.
+Signage along the paved roads direct hikers through the water treatment plant and back to a single-track trail on the Pike National Forest.
 Blodgett Peak (9426') and forest burned by the June 2012 Waldo Canyon Fire are visible from the trail.
 Birders occasionally see golden eagle, prairie falcon, and peregrine falcon soaring above the peaks and canyon.
-East of Northfield Reservoir, TR 713 turns northward to Stanley Reservoir and TR 722.
+East of Northfield Reservoir, TR 713 turns northward to Stanley Reservoir and a sometimes faint TR 722.
 The connection with TR 722 provides a loop option back to the parking area via the Stanley Canyon Trail and Falcon Trail.